 Cooperation partnerships are one of the Erasmus+ project formats.
 They make it possible for institutions of school education, vocational training, Higher education, adult education and extracurricular youth work to cooperate with partner institutions from Europe.
 Knowledge and experiences are exchanged and innovative approaches to education are developed in international networks.
 This in turn also benefits the Swiss educational landscape.

-Cooperation partnerships enable European cooperation across all levels of education and in terms of extracurricular youth work.
-The institutions involved work together to develop innovative concepts, methods and instruments, or to exchange information about proven methods and tap into synergies.
-This contributes to quality development and helps to strengthen international networks.
+The institutions involved work together to develop innovative concepts, methods and instruments, and to exchange information about proven methods and tap into synergies.
+This contributes to quality development of offerings and helps to strengthen international networks.

-For School education, Vocational education and training, Higher education and Adult education:
+For School education, Vocational education and training, Higher education, Adult education and Youth Work: